Gaasbeek Castle: History

 The fortified castle was erected around 1240 to defend the Duchy of Brabant against the County of Flanders.
-The castle was destroyed however by Brussels city troops in revenge for the assassination of Everard t'Serclaes, which was allegedly commanded by the Lord of Gaasbeek at the time, Sweder of Abcoude.
+The castle was destroyed, however, by Brussels city troops in revenge for the assassination of Everard t'Serclaes, which was allegedly commanded by the Lord of Gaasbeek at the time, Sweder of Abcoude.

 At the beginning of the 16th century, the Dominium of Gaesbeeck was inherited by the House of Hornes; they constructed a brick castle on the ruins of the medieval fortress.
 In 1565, Lamoral, Count of Egmont, acquired the castle and its domain, including feudal rights in 17 surrounding villages.
-Accused of high treason by Philip II of Spain, the Count of Egmont was beheaded three years later on the Grand-Place/Grote Markt of Brussels.
+Accused of high treason by Philip II of Spain, the Count of Egmont was beheaded three years later on the Grand-Place/Grote Markt (main square) of Brussels.

 In the following centuries, the castle was inhabited by several noble lords, amongst them René de Renesse, 1st Count of Warfusée, who acquired the castle and restored the buildings.
 It obtained its pseudo-medieval appearance as the result of a renovation during the years 1887–1898.
-The works were executed by the architect Charles Albert and ordered by the Marquis d'Arconati Visconti who owned the castle at that time.
-His widow Marie Peyrat donated the castle to the Belgian State, including the art collection and the grounds.
+The works were executed by the architect Charles Albert and ordered by the Marquise Arconati-Visconti (née Marie Peyrat) who owned the castle at that time, having inherited it from her husband.
+At her death in 1923, the Marquise donated the castle to the Belgian State, including the art collection and the grounds.